 Denmark – the go-to Nation for white Wall Trend spotting

 In terms creativity, Denmark has become the go-to nations for trend spotting.
-Think of brand names such as Pandora jewellery, Day Birger et Mikkelsen fashion, Noma as the best restaurant in the world no fewer than three times, The Killing TV series, The Bridge, the minimalist Skagen watches, Skandium furniture and more.
+Think of brand names such as Pandora jewellery, Day Birger et Mikkelsen fashion and Noma, the best restaurant in the world no fewer than three times.
+Plus The Killing TV series, The Bridge, the minimalist Skagen watches, Skandium furniture and more.

-These new names are in addition to Danish classics such as Arne Jacobsen furniture, Poul Henningsen and his PH lamp, Bang & Olufsen, Bodum the coffee maker and Georg Jensen silver which have all had a huge influence on both British and American design culture.
+These new names are in addition to Danish classics such as Arne Jacobsen furniture, Poul Henningsen and his PH lamp, Bang & Olufsen, Bodum the coffee maker and Georg Jensen silver.
+Thay have all had a huge influence on both British and American design culture.

 So why the colour white, why do Scandinavians have white walls in their homes?
 Who invented this trend?
 The answer is that the trend evolved as a way to reflect natural light around the room.
 That was before Poul Henningsen designed the PH lamp was invented – which is a genius for spreading light without stinging the eye.

 And it reflects the Scandi character trait of ‘less is more’, pared down functionality and ‘keeping it safe’.
 White is a safe colour against which to build a happy, balanced and drama free home.
 It also complements colours in nature, brown, green, blue.